No items found.

 In reality, most of your players will be static characters: unchanging.
 Your main character will likely develop and grow, but others remain reliably the same.
 This helps create the sense of a realistic backdrop to your main character’s life.

-Other times, in a treatment we describe as Rumours of a Hero, our hero remains scintillatingly the same and out of reach.
+Other times, in a treatment we describe as Rumors of a Hero, our hero remains scintillatingly the same and out of reach.
 It’s the narrator who changes, usually as a result of knowing them.
 This is a treatment used in novels like The Great Gatsby or Breakfast at Tiffany’s.

 Static characters are some of the most beloved in literature.
 The most dynamic character isn’t even necessarily the most memorable in a given work.

-Characters’ resistance to change can be their strength, their flaw, and even the driving force of your novel.
+A character’s resistance to change can be their strength, their flaw, and even the driving force of your novel.

-A dynamic character is great to watch grow, but characters’ resistance to change can be their strength and provide a solid and credible bedrock for your story.
+It’s great to watch a dynamic character grow, but a character’s resistance to change can be their strength, their flaw, and even the driving force of your novel.
+It can provide a solid and credible bedrock for your story.

 Creating fertile ground for growth